favstats/ecprconf2018_twitter/README.md

   ungroup %>%
   ## drop missing values
   drop_na %>%
-  ## fliter those coocurences that appear at least 2 times
+  ## filter those coocurences that appear at least 2 times
   filter(n > 1) %>%
   ## transforming the dataframe to a graph object
   as_tbl_graph() %>%